llorrac1/havepybeenpawned/README.md

 ## Overview:
 [HaveIBeenPawned](https://haveibeenpwned.com/) is a well-known website which aggregegates email breach data.
 It allows people to search their email address via the website and they also have an API.

-This script and jupyter notebook allow you to run your own list of emails against the API to find out if they appear in any breaches that HIBP have loaded.
+This script and jupyter notebook allow you to run your own list of emails against the Have I Been Pawned API to find out if they appear in any breaches that HIBP have loaded.

 ## What this repo contains
 A jupyer notebook and an equivalent script